 With so many amazing hiking opportunities in Mount Cook National Park, it's worth staying at least a night in the nearby Mount Cook Village.
 Below are the 3 top-rated options with links to check availability & pricing.

-If you are looking for more hikes and travel guides, why not check out some of my other articles below?
+If you are looking for more hikes and travel guides, check out some of my other posts below.